xmas-ar/xNMS/docs/source/advanced/cli_commands.md

 # Local Server CLI interface

-The local instance terminal can be used as a CLI interface that interacts with the eNMS application and supports the following operations:
+The local instance terminal can be used as a CLI interface that interacts with the xNMS application and supports the following operations:

 ## Run a service

-If an eNMS service has been created on the application, the user can run a service via this CLI Interface.
+If an xNMS service has been created on the application, the user can run a service via this CLI Interface.

 General syntax: